fabiotosi92/fabiotosi92.github.io/_pages/about.md

 ---

-Currently, I am a Junior Assistant Professor (RTDA) at the Department of Computer Science and Engineering (DISI) at the <a href="https://www.unibo.it/it"> University of Bologna</a>.
-As part of my role, I teach Module 2 of the Digital Systems M course in Computer Engineering at the University of Bologna, where I cover CUDA programming.
-I also serve as an Adjunct Professor for the Fundamentals of Computer Science course at the Department of Electrical, Electronic, and Information Engineering "Guglielmo Marconi".
-My research interests are in computer vision and machine learning, with a particular focus on 3D reconstruction from images.
+I am currently a Junior Assistant Professor (RTDA) at the Department of Computer Science and Engineering (DISI) at the <a href="https://www.unibo.it/it">University of Bologna</a>.
+I teach the Master's course "Accelerated Computing Systems" (formerly "Digital Systems M – Module 2") in the Computer Engineering program, focusing on CUDA programming.

+My research interests include computer vision and machine learning, with a particular emphasis on 3D reconstruction from images.

+Since 2024, I serve as Associate Editor for the journal <a href="https://www.sciencedirect.com/journal/pattern-recognition/about/editorial-board">Pattern Recognition (Elsevier)</a>, and I am also involved in major conferences such as IROS 2025 (Associate Editor) and ICIAP 2025 (Area Chair).

+Previously, I was an Adjunct Professor for the course "Fundamentals of Computer Science" in the Mechatronics program at the Department of Electrical, Electronic, and Information Engineering "Guglielmo Marconi".

-In 2021, I received my PhD degree from the University of Bologna under the supervision of Professor <a href="http://vision.deis.unibo.it/~smatt/Site/Home.html"> Stefano Mattoccia</a>.
-Previously, I received a Master's and Bachelor's degree in Computer Engineering in 2017 and 2014, respectively.
+In 2021, I obtained my PhD from the University of Bologna under the supervision of Professor <a href="http://vision.deis.unibo.it/~smatt/Site/Home.html">Stefano Mattoccia</a>.
+I previously received both my Master’s (2017) and Bachelor’s (2014) degrees in Computer Engineering from the same university.

-In 2020, I was a <a href="https://is.mpg.de/person/ftosi"> visiting PhD student </a> in the research group of the <a href="https://avg.is.mpg.de/"> Autonomous Vision Group (AVG) </a> of Professor <a href="https://www.cvlibs.net/"> Andreas Geiger </a> at the <a href="https://is.mpg.de/"> Max Planck Institute for Intelligent Systems and the University of Tübingen</a>.
+In 2020, I was a <a href="https://is.mpg.de/person/ftosi">visiting PhD student</a> in the <a href="https://avg.is.mpg.de/">Autonomous Vision Group (AVG)</a> led by Professor <a href="https://www.cvlibs.net/">Andreas Geiger</a> at the <a href="https://is.mpg.de/">Max Planck Institute for Intelligent Systems and the University of Tübingen</a>.

-In 2022, I was awarded the <a href="https://www.cvpl.it/en/awards/#miglior_tesi_dottorato"> best PhD thesis </a> by the <a href="https://www.cvpl.it/"> Italian Association for Research in Computer Vision, Pattern Recognition and Machine Learning (CVPL)</a>.
+In 2022, I was awarded the <a href="https://www.cvpl.it/en/awards/#miglior_tesi_dottorato">Best PhD Thesis Award</a> by the <a href="https://www.cvpl.it/">Italian Association for Research in Computer Vision, Pattern Recognition and Machine Learning (CVPL)</a>.

 You can download my full Curriculum Vitae [here](http://fabiotosi92.github.io/files/Fabio_Tosi_s_CV.pdf)!
 (09/05/2025)